 What Are Sources of Green Energy?

 Green energy today mainly comes from using the sun and wind as power sources.
-Solar energy is harnessed using solar panels that use sunlight to provide energy to homes.
+Solar energy is harnessed using solar panels that provide energy to homes.
 They can be installed on the roof of homes and create a sustainable source of energy.
 They are expensive to install, but they are a long-term investment and save on energy expenses in the long run.

 Wind turbines can also be used to create energy.
 Large wind turbines can be installed to provide large amounts of renewable energy, but businesses and homeowners can use smaller versions.